 For a country that's slowly emerging from years of war and internal security issues, Serbia is relatively safe when it comes to crime.
-As in most countries, travellers should take precautions and remember if it doesn't feel right, then it probably isn't.
+As in most countries, travelers should take precautions and remember if it doesn't feel right, then it probably isn't.

 Belgrade does not have high levels of street crime, but pick-pocketing and purse snatchings do occur., and of course, tourists are prime targets.